a-karagiannis/VLMFoam/README.md

 During my thesis I also implemented a simple table-look-up method for the thermodynamics of high-pressure steam.
 If I find some time, I will clean it up and add it here.

 Regardless of whether you use the included thermodynamic package or one of your own construction, you should keep in mind to check:
-l. that your chosen EoS and the rest of thermodynamic relations are thermodynamically consistent with each other and
+* that your chosen EoS and the rest of thermodynamic relations are thermodynamically consistent with each other and
-l. that your EOS exhibits thermodynamic stability at the region of the phase diagram that is of interest to your case.
+* that your EOS exhibits thermodynamic stability at the region of the phase diagram that is of interest to your case.

 ## Custom boundary conditions